 Charity registered in Scotland SC007410

-The National Trust for Scotland is looking for a member to join our Board.
+The National Trust for Scotland is looking for two members to join our Board.
 Our Trustees are crucial to the work of the Trust and collectively, their backgrounds, skills and experience reflect the diversity of the organisations activities.